 Words can paint, each letter, a bristle of a brush.
 The sentence becomes a stroke.
 Paragraphs shape objects.
 A portrait needs no beginning, middle, or end.
 When we look deep at a painting, we can’t help but wonder why the Mona Lisa smiles.
 If you look deep enough at portraits, close enough to pick out desire, they jump out of the frame.
 The frame is the story.
 Break out!
 Break out!

+Part photography, part drawing, part collage.
 Click on image to enlarge.
-Find a book I’m in here.
-More images to be found here.
+More art can be found here.

 Up here, the rain might not end.
 The mountains yank it down.
 Leaves, thistles, and remnants of yarrow, who only months ago relinquished their hold on the land, now find themselves pummeled into a wet carpet.
 You walk cautiously.
 You think of snow.
 A… Continue Reading “Mountain Rain”